quebex

 $ guix time-machine -C .guix/channels.scm -- install -L .guix/modules/ quebex-cli

-Afterwards, if Guix is configured correctly, quebex-cli should be available in your $PATH.
-The following section demonstrates usage of quebex-cli.
+Afterwards, if Guix is configured correctly, the aforementioned program components (quebex and quebex-symex) should be available in your $PATH.
+The following section demonstrates usage of these components.

 Demonstration